 If all required admission records are not received by Wallace Community College prior to issuance of first-term grades, the grades are reported on the transcript; however, the transcript will read CONTINUED ENROLLMENT DENIED PENDING RECEIPT OF ADMISSION RECORDS.
 This notation is removed from the transcript only on receipt of all required admission records.
-Students will not be allowed to enroll for a second semester unless all required admission records have been received by the College prior to registration for the second semester.
+Students will not be allowed to enroll for a second semester unless all required admission received by the College prior to registration for the second semester.
 The responsibility for providing all required documents rests with the student.

-NON-GRADUATE/NON-GED
+Non-Graduate/Non-GED

-In keeping with the mission of the Alabama Community College System, applicants with less than a high school diploma or GED[®] may be admitted to courses not creditable toward an associate degree or programs comprised exclusively of courses not creditable toward an associate degree, provided they meet the following criteria:
+In keeping with the mission of the Alabama Community College System, applicants with less than a high school diploma or GED® may be admitted to courses not creditable toward an associate degree or programs comprised exclusively of courses not creditable toward an associate degree, provided they meet the following criteria:

-- 1. Be at least 17 years of age; AND - 2.
-Have not been enrolled in secondary education for at least one calendar year; AND - 3.
-Demonstrate college and career readiness (appropriate scores on the ACCUPLACER[®] or ASSET[®] in certain cases); OR
+- 1. Be at least 17 years of age; Written consent from the appropriate secondary administrator is required if the student is under age 17 AND - 2.
+Have not been enrolled in secondary education for at least one calendar year; AND

+- Demonstrate college and career readiness (appropriate scores on the ACCUPLACER® or ASSET® in certain cases); - 4.
+Official high school and college transcripts must be provided if attended

-Educational programs composed exclusively of courses not creditable toward an associate degree and are available to the general public include Cosmetology, Cosmetology-Nail Technology, and Welding Technology.
-Non-graduate/non-GED students are not eligible for federal Title IV aid.
+Educational programs composed exclusively of courses not creditable toward an associate degree and are available to the general public include Salon and Spa Management, Nail Technology, Esthetics Technology, and Welding Technology.
+Nongraduate/non-GED students are not eligible for federal Title IV aid.
+Students who are applying for veterans benefits are required to provide transcripts from all colleges attended including a military transcript.